For information on applying for a one-year fellowship or affiliate award, please click here.

 Eligibility and Benefits

 Doctoral student applicants who have been admitted with regular doctoral funding support would participate in the focused training program.
 Applicants must be from one of the six participating academic units listed above.

-Awarded fellows will receive a 3 year fellowships with:
+Awarded fellows will receive a three-year fellowship with:

 - A $30,000 stipend during each academic year of the award